The 6 Biggest Myths Of FHA Mortgages, And How To Get Approved For Low Rates

 FHA loans feature some of the flexible and forgiving credit standards of any available loan type.
 With an FHA-backed loan, perfect credit is not required, and mortgage lenders are expressly instructed to consider a borrower's complete credit history -- not just isolated instances of late payments here and there.

-You can get an FHA loan if you've recently experienced a short sale, foreclosure or bankruptcy.
+You can get an FHA loan if you've recently experienced a short sale, foreclosure or bankruptcy via the FHA Back to Work program.
 Sometimes, a waiting period is required, but not always.
 Depending on your personal circumstances, you may be eligible to purchase another home using FHA financing right away.

 Since 2011, FHA mortgage rates have been lower than comparable conventional products.